SudhanPlayz/Discord-MusicBot/README.md

 docker-compose up -d --build
 ```
 ### 💪🏻 Non-Docker
 > The `config.js` file should be configured first.
+Don't forget to add a lavalink host

 Install all dependencies and deploy Slash Commands
 ```sh